hacktoberfesthowto/howto-blog/README.md

 What you'll want to do:

-Option 1: Change inside of Gitpod and preview the changes
+Option 1: Make your change inside of Gitpod and preview the changes

 - Make a fork of this repo to your local user.
-- Sign up for a free Gitpod account.
+- Sign up for a free Gitpod account at [gitpod.io](https://gitpod.io/).
 You can use your GitHub user to sign in.
-- Open your fork in Gitpod (it may be useful to install the Gitpod extension for your browser for this.
+- Open your fork in Gitpod (it may be useful to install the Gitpod extension for your browser for this).
 -- The URL to open will look something like https://gitpod.io/#https://github.com/yourusername/howto-blog
 ![image](https://user-images.githubusercontent.com/876146/190049603-7805307f-eba5-4c9b-85e5-7103a633fb69.png)
 - Make the needed or desired changes.